Thursday, February 09, 2006

 Muharram in India: Government's Tazias, Tigers, Sawaris, Eunuchs [Communal Harmony Project-1]

-1. Kasturi Bai, 58, an old Hindu woman, has not applied oil to her hair for the last ten days.
+1. Kasturi Bai, 58, an old Hindu woman, has not applied oil to her hair for the last several days.
+She will not during the entire period of ten days.

-The house is kept especially clean, the pan is not chewed, nothing new is worn and everybody walks barefoot.
+The house is kept especially clean, the paan is not chewed, nothing new is worn and everybody walks barefoot.

-2. A Muslim police officer, who considers tazia and 'maatam' as absolutely un-Islamic and is dead against them, stops a 'sawari'.
+2. A Muslim police officer, who considers tazia and 'maatam' as absolutely un-Islamic and is dead against them, stops a 'sawaari'.

-[The sawaris are 'youths', who get 'possessed' during Muharram, who run wildly, reply to questions and are heavily garlanded in the procession.]
+[The sawaari is a term used for a 'youths', who gets 'possessed' during Muharram, may reply to questions and is heavily garlanded in the procession.]

-The cop scolds him.
+The policeman scolds him.
 "Don't you have an iota of shame, doing such bid'at despite being a Muslim'.
-The 'sawari' sheepishly says...'Sahab, main Hindu hoon' (Sir, I am a Hindu) leaving the cop astonished.
+The 'sawari' [youth] sheepishly says...'Sahab, main Hindu hoon' [Sir, I am a Hindu] leaving the cop astonished.

 4. Amaria Bai, a Hindu, came 150 km from her native village to the state capital to her son just to watch Muharram.
-Can you believe this?
+As a child she would come with her father to take part in the procession and now as a grandmother too, she arrives annually.

-Undoubtedly Muharram is the most Indianised of all Islamic observances.
-It was soon after partition when Delhi was witnessing a shaam-e-ghariban as lakhs of Muslims had left for Pakistan that the government decided to take out the government's tazias in keeping with the tradition.
+Soon after partition when Delhi was witnessing a shaam-e-ghariban as lakhs of Muslims had left for Pakistan that the Government decided to take out the sarkaari tazias in keeping with the tradition.
+The aim was also to show that Muslims still stayed and survived here.

 Similar sarkari tazias that were taken out by former Hindu states like Holkar, Scindia in Central Indian region, continue to this day.
 At several places district collectors or other government officials are guardians of the tazias.